keerthanpg/DadJokeGenerator/README.md

 # Dad Joke Generator

 This is code + flask app for finetuning RedPajama 3B model on a Kaggle dataset of 200000 dadjokes from Reddit.
+The app runs inference on a checkpoint to generate a joke and then renders it in Joe Biden's voice.

 ## Download the dataset
 Download the dataset [here](https://www.kaggle.com/datasets/oktayozturk010/reddit-dad-jokes)